IsaacCheng9/order-book-simulator/README.md

 ## Components

+### Order Book Services

+The order book services handle order processing, matching, and market data dissemination.
+We expose the services via a FastAPI gateway service which enables the user to interact with the services via REST API calls.

 The system consists of four main services:

 - **Gateway Service**: REST API service that handles incoming orders and market